-- Don’t allow soot or ash to build up.
+- Keep it clean – don’t allow soot or ash to build up

-- Inspect your chimney breast, especially the roof space.
-Make sure it is sound and that sparks or fumes can’t escape through cracks or broken bricks.
+- Inspect your chimney breast, especially the roof space, ensure sparks or fumes can’t escape through cracks or broken bricks.

 - Always use a fire guard to protect against flying sparks